-Wondering why a shortage of microchips is having a macro impact on car production?
+Wondering why a shortage of microchips is having a big impact on car production?
 Read on to find out.

-You may have heard in the news that there’s a shortage of microchips around the globe at the moment, and it’s having an effect on pretty much every industry.
+There’s a shortage of microchips around the globe at the moment, and it’s having an effect on almost every industry.

 The automotive sector is no exception, and car production has taken a massive hit across the world due to the lack of microchips.
 Why has it had such an effect, though?
 Read on to find out more.